chrisgebert/open_alex_snapshot/README.md

 In a short amount of time, OpenAlex started compiling data related to academic publications (e.g. works, authors, publications, institutions, etc.).
 They stood up an API and documentation and made this data available to the community at no charge.

 In addition, they began releasing regular data snapshots in [s3](https://registry.opendata.aws/openalex/) for those who have needs outside of what's provided by the API.
-The snapshots are released monthly, and the August author data snapshot from this year [included an improved author disambiguation feature](https://groups.google.com/g/openalex-users/c/yRgoy2oD2f8/m/iXfGguhQBgAJ), which can be a [thorny problem to solve](https://docs.openalex.org/api-entities/authors/author-disambiguation).
+The snapshots are released monthly, and the August author data snapshot from 2023 [included an improved author disambiguation feature](https://groups.google.com/g/openalex-users/c/yRgoy2oD2f8/m/iXfGguhQBgAJ), which can be a [thorny problem to solve](https://docs.openalex.org/api-entities/authors/author-disambiguation).

+More recently, they've started to use [a method for classifying research topics of a particular work](https://help.openalex.org/how-it-works/topics) developed in partnership with CWTS at Leiden University.
+This is a move away from `concepts` that existed in the former data model which were inherited from MAG.

 ## DuckDB, and friends (`dbt-duckdb` and MotherDuck)